inkognitro/react-redux-saga-boilerplate/docs/environment.md

     \Foo\Bar\MonorepoRootFolder> yarn run start:android

 ## Scripts
-Following scripts are executed for every yarn workspace.
+Following scripts are executed for every sub repository via lerna.
 Be aware that these commands require [yarn](https://yarnpkg.com/) and [lerna](https://lerna.js.org/) as a global dependency.
-Due to limitations of the react-native library the `src/mobile-app` package is not yet integrated as a yarn workspace.
+Due to limitations of the react-native the `src/mobile-app` package is not yet integrated as a yarn workspace.

 To install install `node_modules` in every package, run: